Alexander-Aghili/Personal-Website/public/static/Blog/posts/DruidHeights.md

 ![](/static/Blog/images/DruidHeights/Aban1.jpg)

-A few weeks ago, I was listening to the philosophical teachings of famous writer and speaker Alan Watts.
+A few weeks ago, I had the pleasure of delving into the philosophical teachings of the celebrated writer and speaker, Alan Watts.
+You've probably encountered his inspiring talks online, as they're widely available in the motivational speaker corner of YouTube.
+The specific channel I was engrossed in at the time was [TrueMeaning](https://www.youtube.com/c/TrueMeaning/"), which is devoted entirely to sharing Alan Watts' insightful messages.
-You may have heard a few of his speeches online since they are everywhere in the motivational speaker side of Youtube.
-This channel, [TrueMeaning](https://www.youtube.com/c/TrueMeaning/") is entirely Alan Watt’s teachings, the very same channel I was listening to.

 ![](/static/Blog/images/DruidHeights/Watts.jpg)

-I became curious about the man and immediately ventured onto Wikipedia.
-There, I discovered that he died on Mount Tamalpais, the largest mountain in the county of Marin where I live, in some town called Druid Heights.
-I quickly realized that this was no ordinary town.
-According to [Wikipedia](https://en.wikipedia.org/wiki/Druid_Heights), Druid Heights was a bohemian community that spawned from famous poet Elsa Gidlow and was host to many influential artisans in the San Francisco counterculture era.
+Intrigued by the man, I promptly navigated to Wikipedia to learn more about him.
+To my surprise, I found that Alan Watts had passed away on Mount Tamalpais, the tallest peak in Marin County, right here in the vicinity of where I live.
+The specific location was a place known as Druid Heights.
+It soon became apparent that this was no ordinary town.
+According to [Wikipedia](https://en.wikipedia.org/wiki/Druid_Heights), Druid Heights emerged as a bohemian community with its roots in the creative spirit of the renowned poet Elsa Gidlow.
+It served as a gathering place for numerous influential artists and visionaries during the San Francisco counterculture era.
-However, the Federal government was able to take the land (Either by purchase or eminent domain) and incorporated it into the Golden Gate National Recreation Area during the 1970s.
+During the 1970s, the Federal government acquired the land, either through purchase or eminent domain, and integrated it into the Golden Gate National Recreation Area.
+This move resulted in the abandonment and subsequent deterioration of nearly all of the buildings, with only two structures remaining.
-All but two of the buildings were abandoned and left to rot.

 ![](/static/Blog/images/DruidHeights/Aban2.jpg)

-I decided that I would go explore this place, so I got up, called my friend, and off we went.
-The exact address is 732 Camino del Canyon, but you can’t drive all the way there.
-Instead you have to park in a small lot on Muir Woods Rd right next to the entrance of Camino Del Canyon.
-From there, it is a 20 minute walk along the road until you reach the place.
-I used a map to try and navigate around the region, but it was difficult to identity the separate houses with the thick tree cover.
+With a newfound sense of curiosity, I decided to embark on an adventure to explore this intriguing location.
+After a quick call to a friend, we set off.
+The specific address, 732 Camino del Canyon, is somewhat secluded, and you can't drive directly to it.
+Instead, you need to park in a small lot situated on Muir Woods Rd, right by the entrance to Camino Del Canyon.
+From there, it's roughly a 20-minute walk along the road to reach the destination.
+The thick tree cover in the area made it challenging to identify individual houses, so I had to rely on a map to navigate through the region.

 ![](/static/Blog/images/DruidHeights/DruidMap.jpg)
 ![](/static/Blog/images/DruidHeights/Map.png)

-Additionally, there were a couple of private areas that were not part of the Golden Gate National Recreation Area, so if you decide to go, be careful to avoid trespassing.
+it's essential to note that there are a few privately owned sections within the vicinity, which are not part of the Golden Gate National Recreation Area.
+So, if you plan to visit, exercise caution to avoid trespassing on private property.

-When we approached the area, we saw a building up on a hill that had collapsed.
-It was behind dense and overgrown plants making it inaccessible.
-We continued along the path until we found an entrance onto the hill.
+As we ventured closer to the area, our attention was drawn to a collapsed building perched atop a hill.
+It was concealed behind thick and overgrown vegetation, making it inaccessible from our current vantage point.
+Undeterred, we pressed on along the path until we stumbled upon an entrance leading up the hill.

-Below are all of the photos from the area.
+Here are the photos we captured during our exploration of the area.

 ![](/static/Blog/images/DruidHeights/ArtInWattLib.jpg)
 ![](/static/Blog/images/DruidHeights/ManyTrees.jpg)